TODAES

 SIGDA Outstanding New Faculty Award

-The SIGDA Outstanding New Faculty Award recognizes a junior faculty member early in her or his academic career who demonstrates outstanding potential as an educator and/or researcher in the field of electronic design automation.
+The ACM SIGDA Outstanding New Faculty Award (ONFA) recognizes a junior faculty member early in her or his academic career who demonstrates outstanding potential as an educator and/or researcher in the field of electronic design automation.
 While prior research and/or teaching accomplishments are important, the selection committee will especially consider the impact that the candidate has had on her or his department and on the EDA field during the initial years of their academic appointment.
-The award is presented annually at Design Automation Conference, and currently consists of a $1,000 award to the faculty member, along with a citation.
+The 2025 award will be presented at ICCAD 2025, consisting of a USD $1,000 cash prize to the faculty member, along with a plaque and a citation.

-Application: Candidates applying for the award must submit the following to the selection committee no later than November 30 of the current year:
+Application: Candidates applying for the award must submit the following to the selection committee:

 1. a 2-page statement summarizing the candidate’s teaching and research accomplishments since beginning their current academic position, as well as an indication of plans for further development over the next five years;